 - Space vs. width: No!
-[Ben09] - Length vs. width: No!
-[Tha14]
+[Ben09] Vanilla pebbling formulas for right choice of graphs - Length vs. width: No!
+[Tha14] Nifty formulas that would take a bit too long to describe...

 Given a formula easy w.r.t. these complexity measures, can refutations be optimized for two or more measures simultaneously?